leuty/icon-model/doc/www/literature/literature.md

 Reinert & Zaengl 2021
   Reinert, D., and Zaengl, G. (2021).
 The tracer transport module part II: Description and validation of the vertical transport operator.
 Reports on ICON, 7. <https://doi.org/10.5676/DWD_pub/nwv/icon_007>

+Segal and Khain 2006
+  Segal, Y. and Khain, A. (2006): Dependence of droplet concentration on aerosol conditions in different cloud types: Application to droplet concentration parameterization of aerosol conditions.
+Journal of Geophysical Research Atmospheres 111(D15).

 Seifert et. al. 2005
   Seifert, A., Khain, A., Blahak, U., & Beheng, K. D. (2005): Possible effects of collisional breakup on mixed-phase deep convection simulated by a spectral (bin) cloud model.
 J. Atmos.
 Sci., 62(6), 1917-1931.